dhurley94/docker-blesta/README.md

 Blesta Panel for Docker

-# dhurley
+## dhurley

-Added latest version of blesta to isntall and also exposed ports 443, 80, 3306
+Added latest version of blesta to isntall and also exposed ports 80, 443, 3306

+### TODO

+Modify for PHP7.1 and use Nginx + FPM stack vs PHP5.6 + Apache